-Many of us go out running errands, commuting to work, shuttling kids to activities and otherwise driving around every day.
-Would it be a great stretch to pick up and drop off packages for people along the way?
+Many of us run errands, commute to work, shuttle kids to activities or otherwise drive around every day.
+But now, there is a way to turn doing those tasks into more money by picking up and dropping off packages for people along the way.

 How it works

 One of the newer package-delivery services is called Roadie.
 Packages delivered through Roadie don’t have to be boxed up as they would if sent via FedEx, UPS or the U.S. Postal Service.
 Basically, if you want a book delivered, you hand the Roadie driver the book.

 Senders simply sign up with Roadie and create a Gig — that is, request a delivery.